jf-marino/munka-coupons/README.md

 1. A relational PostgreSQL database is used to store the data.
-This is important, as the code assumes that ACID transactions are supported, as well as specific transaction isonlation levels and lock behaviors.
+This is important, as the code assumes that ACID transactions are supported, as well as specific transaction isolation levels and lock behaviors.

-2. The ideal configuration would be to use RDS Aurora, since it provides connection pooling and other features that integrate well with AWS Lambda.
+2. The ideal configuration would be to use RDS Aurora with the Postgres compatibility layer, instead of standard Postgres, since it provides connection pooling and other features that integrate well with AWS Lambda.

-2. Endpoints are designed to be run on AWS Lambda (or equivalent serverless platforms).
+3. Endpoints are designed to be run on AWS Lambda (or equivalent serverless platforms).
 This will allow the system to scale extremely well.

-3. API Gateway is used to expose the endpoints to the outside world.
+4. API Gateway is used to expose the endpoints to the outside world.
 It allows endpoints to be authenticated and to apply rate limiting, if needed, per partner.

-Also integrates with Cognito for partner authentication.
+5. Cognito is used to manage user authentication and authorization, in combination with API Gateway.

-4. AWS EventBridge is used to schedule the unlock process on a timer.
+6. AWS EventBridge is used to schedule the unlock process on a timer.

-5. The entire infrastructure is hosted within a private VPC for security reasons.
+7. The entire infrastructure is hosted within a private VPC for security reasons.

 ![Infrastructure](infrastructure.png)